 It was fitting that the caution was dished out by Mike Dean – the referee who’s handed out more yellow and red cards than any other in Premier League history.
 They went on to add one more in their final game against Brentford to make it 101 overall – Kalvin Phillips being the man to be cautioned on that sunny Sunday in west London.

-Leeds’ yellow card tally in 2021-22 was 22 more than the next most – Aston Villa and Newcastle United’s 79 – while it’s over double that of Manchester City (42), West Ham United (47) and Liverpool (50).
+Leeds’ yellow card tally in 2021-22 was 22 more than the next most – Aston Villa and Newcastle United’s 79 – while it was over double that of Manchester City (42), West Ham United (47) and Liverpool (50).
 Their three red cards were only beaten by two clubs: Everton (6) and Arsenal (4).

 Across the top four tiers in England, Leeds’ tally of yellows was beaten by seven clubs: Barrow (113), Leyton Orient (108), Blackburn Rovers (107), Charlton Athletic (106), Cardiff City (104), Bournemouth (102) and Middlesbrough (102).
-However, each of those sides have played eight league games more than the Whites’ in 2021-22, so the Premier League club’s average of 2.7 per game was the highest across the top four tiers in England.
+However, each of those sides played eight league games more than Leeds in 2021-22, so the Premier League club’s average of 2.7 per game was the highest across the top four tiers in England.

 The draw with Brighton in their penultimate game of 2021-22 saw Leeds given three yellow cards, with first of which was brandished to defender Junior Firpo.

-No player was shown more yellow cards than Firpo in the Premier League last season (11), while only two players have ever picked up more in a single campaign in the competition for the Yorkshire club: Olivier Dacourt (13) in 2000-01 and Lee Bowyer (13) in 1999-00.
+No player was shown more yellow cards than Firpo in the Premier League that season (11), while only two players have ever picked up more in a single campaign in the competition for the Yorkshire club: Olivier Dacourt (13) in 2000-01 and Lee Bowyer (13) in 1999-00.